monstermac77/vr/README.md

-# My Perfectionist VR Setup
+# A Perfectionist's VR Setup
 I'm a particular person in reality, so it stands to reason I would be about VR as well.
 This is a comprehensive guide to my VR setup, including some descriptions of how things work and why some things don't.

 ## PC Hardware